btickell/btickell.github.io/_posts/2020-02-23-aws-tutorial.md

 2) Specifies that the instance should terminate when the target script is done executing.

-3) Designates that all log files saved by doodad should be saved to s3 storage, located at path `s3://BUCKET_NAME/storage/doodad_test`
+3) Designates that all log files saved by doodad should be saved to s3 storage, located at path `s3://BUCKET_NAME/YOUR_EXPERIMENT_DIR_NAME/EXPERIMENT_NAME`

-5) Constructs input argument string to take `doodad` as input.
+5) Constructs argument dictionary to pass to our script.
+It has a single argument `input` with value `"MIT!"`

 6) Launches `doodad_test.py` to run on the described instance, using docker image `DOCKER_IMAGE`